HenryStiles/CoBirdQuiz/README.md

 ## Todo

-Sound only quiz.
+- Needs a "sound only quiz" mode.
-Choices should be more challenging (ie avoid choosing between an eagle and a sparrow) The program repeats endlessly.
-Close the web page when you want to quit.
+- Choices should be more challenging (ie avoid choosing between an eagle and a sparrow)
+- The program displays questions endlessly.